 Over the next five years, Watershed Community Development will create a five-building live/work district in Seattle’s Georgetown neighborhood.
-The Bend will construct affordable housing, support and share the arts, and build and nurture inclusive community.
+The Bend will be a place where housing is affordable for artists and local workers, visitors can support and share in art making, and space are reserved for industrial and commercial uses that serve the community.

-This live/work district will feature over 35,000 square feet of affordable community space at street level.
-The ground floor will activate the streetscape with commercial spaces providing daily life amenities that are currently missing from the Duwamish Valley: grocery, childcare, healthcare, and financial services.
-The commercial spaces will also invite cultural, community, and nonprofit groups to Georgetown.
+This live/work district will feature over 60,000 square feet of affordable community space at street level.
+The ground floor will activate the streetscape with workspaces providing daily life amenities that are currently missing from the Duwamish Valley: grocery, childcare, healthcare, and financial services.
+The work spaces will also invite cultural, community, and nonprofit groups to Georgetown.
 Covered alleys will carve through the ground floors of new buildings, creating unique opportunities for art, small-scale workshops, and live/work units to enrich the pedestrian realm.

 Our aim is to cultivate long-term community wealth through thoughtful real estate acquisition and development; community engagement and ownership; space for small business, nonprofit, and artistic growth; and programming that builds relationships between all the entities that are part of The Bend, the Georgetown neighborhood, and the greater Duwamish Valley.